Another Erroneous Report on Breast Cancer Screening by Mammography

 This non-logic reflects the investigators’ erroneous presumption that there cannot be an advantage in women aged 35 – 55.

-My take-home message: this flawed publication should not be used to support the contention that breast cancer screening by mammography is ineffective.
-Nor does it elucidate much about what’s happening with mammograms and breast cancer survival trends in Denmark.
+My take-home message: This flawed publication should not be used to support the contention that breast cancer screening by mammography is ineffective.
+Nor does it elucidate much about mammograms and breast cancer survival trends in Denmark.

 What it does reveal, if anything, is how different researchers using similar but non-identical data sets can come up with conflicting results if they want to.